yiisoft/yii2/docs/guide/caching-data.md

 ### Limitations <a name="query-caching-limitations"></a>

-Query caching does not work with query results that contain resource handles.
-For example, when using the `BLOB` column type in some DBMS, the query result will return a resource handle for the column data.
+Query caching does not work with query results that contain resource handlers.
+For example, when using the `BLOB` column type in some DBMS, the query result will return a resource handler for the column data.

 Some caching storage has size limitation.
 For example, memcache limits the maximum size of each entry to be 1MB.
 Therefore, if the size of a query result exceeds this limit,